syntho-ai/syntho-docs/docs/deployment/docker/jupyterhub_ray.md

 To prepare this deployment, please download the configuration files provided by Syntho for this particular deployment setup.
 If option 1 was selected, a Ray configuration file using the YAML format will be provided.
 We will go over the changes necessary to configure this configuration file correctly.

 Please also request access to the Docker images for JupyterHub & Ray.
 These images will have all the necessary software installed to run the Syntho application correctly.
-All of the VM instances need to log into the registry using `docker login`, see the section [Login into container registry](#login-into-container-registry).
+All of the VM instances need to log into the registry using `docker login`, see the section [Login into container registry](#login-into-container-registry)

 The images necessary for this deployment for both: